Tollemache Heriot Eslick

-Tollemache Heriot Eslick (1877–?), more commonly known as T. S. Eslick, who also used the name Thomas Henry Eslick, was a twice-bankrupt showman, prone to exaggeration, who indicated he was an English-born construction engineer specialising in amusement parks and ballrooms.
-He was given to be a 'bluff and good natured Cornishman with a hearty sense of humour and a ready wit', taller than 6 ft, and of good health.
+Tollemache Heriot Eslick (1877–1948), more commonly known as T. H. Eslick, who also used the name Thomas Henry Eslick, was a twice-bankrupt showman, prone to exaggeration, who indicated he was an English-born construction engineer specialising in amusement parks and ballrooms.
+He was given to be a "bluff and good natured Cornishman with a hearty sense of humour and a ready wit", taller than 6 ft, and of good health.
 Not much has been independently written of Eslick, and much information derived from newspaper interviews – the entrepreneur indicating in 1914 he was born in India, contrasting with his usual stated English origins.

 Early life

 Eslick indicated he was born on 23 May 1877 at Aberdare, Glamorganshire, Wales, to British parents.

 By his own words, his father was a Wesleyan minister, educated at Saint Augustine's College, Liverpool, trained in architecture and engineering in Liverpool, England, and met his wife in Blackpool, England.

-In 1914, while managing the White City Amusement Park, he lived with his wife, 'a highly-cultural Englishwoman' and daughters Inez and Esme.
+In 1914, while managing the White City Amusement Park, he lived with his wife, "a highly-cultural Englishwoman" and daughters Inez and Esme.

 His first wife died in England in 1924, and he married his second wife Florence (23 June 1893–?) in Walla Walla, Oregon, United States of America.
 She held and continued to hold American citizenship.
 She had a son, Charles Theile, given to reside at Commonwealth Parade, Manly, Sydney in 1941.
 Theile was an electrician.